Curtiss C-1 Canada: Design and development

 In 1915, Curtiss designed a twin-engined landplane bomber based on its Curtiss Model H flying boat that had been designed for an attempt to fly across the Atlantic Ocean non-stop, and was in production for Britains's Royal Naval Air Service (RNAS).
 The RNAS was interested in Curtiss's design, and placed an order for a single prototype.
-As Curtiss's Hammondsport and Buffalo, New York factories were busy building JN trainers and H-4 flying boats, it was decided to give responsibility for the new bomber, the C-1, to Curtiss's new Canadian subsidiary, Canadian Aeroplanes Ltd., based at Toronto, giving rise to the name Curtiss Canada.
+As Curtiss's Hammondsport and Buffalo, New York factories were busy building JN trainers and H-4 flying boats, it was decided to give responsibility for the new bomber, the C-1, to Curtiss's new Canadian subsidiary, Curtiss Aeroplane and Motors, Ltd. (later to become Canadian Aeroplanes Ltd. when taken over by the Canadian government), based at Toronto, giving rise to the name Curtiss Canada.

 The Canada used the unequal span biplane wings and 160 hp Curtiss V-X engines of the H-4 flying boat, but the rest of the design was new.
 The fuselage was a long nacelle attached to the lower wing, with two gunners sitting side-by-side in an open cockpit in the nose of the nacelle, with the pilot sitting alone in a separate cockpit at the rear of the nacelle, behind the wings.
 The tail surfaces, with had a single vertical fin, were carried on twin tailbooms extending from the rear of the engine nacelles, with a third, lower, tailboom from the rear of the fuselage nacelle.
 It had a conventional landing gear with twin, tandem mainwheels and a tailskid.
 An early form of autopilot, the Sperry stabilizer, was fitted to improve stability for bombing.

 Construction of the prototype started in May 1915, and was first flown on 3 September 1915, powered by two 90 hp Curtiss OX-5 engines as the planned V-Xs were unavailable.
 Further orders were placed for 100 production aircraft for the RNAS, and another prototype and ten production aircraft for the Royal Flying Corps.